nthorne/xmppmote/README.md

 throw any incoming command at the shell, hoping that it sticks).
 After configurating XMPPMote, it is invoked by typing

-`$ ./xmppmote.py <user> <password>`
+`$ ./xmppmote.py`

-After having done this, the bot should be online in your chat client, and you can chat away with it until your heart is content; at which point you can type **bye** into your client to terminate the bot.
+Which should cause you to be prompted for the username (including e.g. @jabber.org), and password that you created for XMPPMote.
+After having entered the credentials, the bot should be online in your chat client, and you can chat away with it until your heart is content; at which point you can type **bye** into your client to terminate the bot.

 final notes
 -----------